geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 So *Snip*, whose conscience somewhat soil’d
 &emsp;In truth was rather *worse for wear*,
 In anguish from the sight recoil’d
-&emsp;When first he saw the Justice there!
+&emsp;When first he saw the justice there!

 Swift on his knees the varlet try’d
-&emsp;His Worship’s pity to awaken —
+&emsp;His worship’s pity to awaken —
 And with a mournful accent cry’d,
 &emsp;“Take all my *cabbage*, spare my bacon!”

-At this the Inquisitor was huff’d
+At this the inquisitor was huff’d
 &emsp;Judging it offer’d in derision,
-So straight poor tremb’ling Snip was cuff’d
+So straight poor tremb’ling snip was cuff’d
-&emsp;And sent to Limbo for “misprision!”
+&emsp;And sent to limbo for “misprision!”

 His little darling daughter then
 &emsp;By solemn sacred oath was bound,